libktx/ktx/tools/README.md

 ### Guide

 This module contains tools that should be not be included in the core module.
-It can be imported as a `buildscipt` `classpath` dependency so its Gradle plugin can be used.
+It can be imported as a `buildscript` `classpath` dependency so its Gradle plugin can be used.
 The plugin adds Gradle tasks to the project in the `ktx tools` group.
 It can be used by adding this to the `build.gradle` file: